 “We aim to take a non-blaming approach which acknowledges the challenges faced by people in all walks of life, while respecting and celebrating people’s values, hopes, dreams and resources.”

-is a Chartered Psychologist and registered to practice with the Health Professions Council.
+is a Chartered Psychologist and registered to practice with the Health Care Professions Council.
 She is also a member of the British Psychological Society and the Division of Clinical Psychology.
 In addition, she has completed an MSc in Systemic Family Therapy from the University of Leeds and a Masters in Narrative Therapy and Community Work from the University of Melbourne.
 Mariangels offers therapeutic interventions to individuals, families or groups and supervision to practitioners.
-She is also a trainer and facilitator in Narrative and Systemic approaches.
+She is also a trainer and facilitator in Narrative and Systemic approaches and a member of the Faculty Team at the Institute of Narrative Therapy.
 Her most recent specialist field of work and interest lies predominantly in the impact of medical and genetic conditions on individuals and families.
 Mariangels Ferrer

-is a Chartered Psychologist and registered to practice with the Health Professions Council.
+is a Chartered Psychologist and registered to practice with the Health Care Professions Council.
 She is also an Associate Fellow of the British Psychological Society and member of the Division of Clinical Psychology.
-Vicky also holds an Honorary Research Fellowship at the University of Liverpool.
+Vicky holds an Honorary Research Fellowship at the University of Liverpool.
 Since qualifying as a clinical psychologist in 1998, Vicky has gained extensive experience in service delivery and clinical leadership across a range of NHS settings within both adult and child specialisms.
-She employs strengths-based approaches including narrative therapy, solution focused therapy and third wave approaches as well as Cognitive Behaviour Therapy, EMDR, Psychodynamic Psychotherapy and Systemic and Family Therapy interventions.
-Vicky Eames
+She specialises in trauma and attachment and employs a relational approach.
+She is trained in Narrative Therapy, Solution Focused Therapy, Cognitive Behaviour Therapy, EMDR, Psychodynamic Psychotherapy and Systemic and Family Therapy interventions.
+Dr Vicky Eames

 is a Mental Health Nurse with 25 years experience in a variety of clinical settings.
 He is a Registered Nurse with the Nursing and Midwifery Council and a Specialist Community Practitioner with the Nursing and Midwifery Council (BSc).
 He also has a Post Graduate Diploma in Psycho-Social Interventions (MSc).
 Alongside his clinical practice, he works as a Senior Mental Health Lecturer for University of Chester.
 His specialist interests are working with those with drug and alcohol use difficulties, depression, anxiety, psychosis and family/ relationship difficulties.
 He draws on counselling, cognitive behavioural and solution focused approaches in his work.
 Wayne Conner-Scahill